 San Fernando Mission in the 20th Century

-In 1923, San Fernando Mission became a church again, and the property was turned over to the Oblate fathers.
-Mission artifacts, including the soap works, original fountain and water reservoir are located in a park across the street.
+In 1923, San Fernando Mission became a church again, and the property was turned over to the Oblate Fathers.
+Mission artifacts, including the soap works, original fountain and water reservoir are now in a park across the street.

 Mission San Fernando Layout, Floor Plan, Buildings and Grounds

-The mission quickly outgrew its first small church and had soon completed a quadrangle and a larger church.
-Barracks, housing for 1,000 neophytes, workshops and storerooms surrounded the quadrangle.
+The mission quickly outgrew its first small church and soon barracks, housing for 1,000 neophytes, workshops, and storerooms surrounded the quadrangle.
 The buildings had tile roofs.
-The church is rectangular, 185 feet long and 35 feet wide.
+The church is 185 feet long and 35 feet wide.
 The walls taper from five feet thick at the base to three feet thick at the top.

-The 1812 earthquake damaged the church, but sturdy repairs were made.
-The building would have stood for a long time, but vandals removed the roof tiles, leaving... the adobe walls to be destroyed by rains.
-The church floor was also dug up by people looking for gold.
+In 1812 and earthquake damaged the church, but sturdy repairs were made.
+The building would have stood for a long time, but vandals removed the roof tiles, leaving the adobe walls (which are made of mud) to be destroyed by rains.
+People also kept digging up the floor looking for gold into the early 1900s.

 Mission San Fernando Cattle Brand

 The most successful year at San Fernando Mission was 1819, and they had 13,000 cattle and 8,000 sheep.
-Their herd of 2,300 horses was the third largest in possession of the missions.
+Their herd of 2,300 horses was the third largest of any mission.

 The Mission San Fernando picture above shows its cattle brand.
 It was drawn from samples on display at Mission San Francisco Solano and Mission San Antonio.